Foreshore Protection Works

 - the building of the rock revetment and pedestrian beach access point at Cresser Reserve to prevent ongoing erosion, loss of foreshore land and the rebuilding of collapsed and undermined sections of the coastal trail.

-Further to the works outlined above, Council is investing $2.3 million in foreshore works this financial year to safeguard the foreshore at Altona and Seaholme from the expected effects of climate change.
+Further to the works outlined above, Council is investing in foreshore works to safeguard the foreshore at Altona and Seaholme from the expected effects of climate change.